Self-Driving-Car-NDegree-M-Russo/CarND-P2-Traffic-Sign-Classifier/README.md

 To complete the project, two files are submitted and part of this Git repo: a file containing project [code](https://github.com/russom/CarND-Traffic-Sign-Classifier-Project-RussoM/blob/master/Traffic_Sign_Classifier-Michelangelo_Russo.ipynb) in the form of a Jupyther Python notebook and an annotated [writeup](https://github.com/russom/CarND-LaneLines-P1-RussoM/blob/master/writeup.md) describing the fundamental aspects and limitations of the solution implemented.

-The output of the Notebook run is also provided as an HTML file, to avoiding the re-train of the network.
+The output of the Notebook run is also provided as an HTML file, to avoiding the re-training of the network.